 - To use an existing field to store the date the feature was either created or last modified, you must reference a field with a data type that is set as Date.

 To enable editor tracking on a table, feature class, feature dataset, or attributed relationship class, use the Enable Editor Tracking geoprocessing tool.
-This tool can be used to add new fields or run on a dataset with editor tracking enabled to track additional information.
+You can use this tool to add new fields or run on a dataset with editor tracking enabled to track additional information.

-This tool cannot be used to disable tracking on a field, switch tracking from one field to another, or switch between UTC and database time.
+You cannot use this tool to disable tracking on a field, switch tracking from one field to another, or switch between UTC and database time.
 To perform any of these operations, disable editor tracking on the dataset before you run this tool.

 Disable editor tracking